 As I’ve been trying to save money and exercising my library muscles lately, I see the Last Days of Ptolemy Grey perched on a shelf and just grab it.
 I liked the title and the cover pic with the words fading away and I kind of get it.

 Ptolemy Grey is a 91-year old black man living in Los Angeles alone.
 In squalor.
-There are mice, roaches, an unusable bathroom and this old man who’s mind is fading (like the words on the book cover) waiting on his grand-nephew caregiver, Reggie.
+There are mice, roaches, an unusable bathroom, and this old man whose mind is fading (like the words on the book cover) waiting on his grand-nephew caregiver, Reggie.

 Robyn takes Ptolemy to a doctor who offers Ptolemy the chance to take an illegal and experimental drug that would give him his mind back.
 If he takes the drug he will only have 3 months to live. tops.